top of page

 “Here’s where it gets dicey.
 Best I can see, this is where we cross the river.
 There’s some rapids here, which means the water’s kinda shallow, but the rocks’ll be a might bit slick, so watch yer footin’.
 Also, we’ll be out in the open, so the enemy might see us, like as not.
 Keep yer head low an’ move quickly, aw’ight?”

 “Blast ‘im, Perry!”
-Elric commanded.
+Elric yelled.

 “I am already on it,” the arcanist replied.
 With a short syllable and a thrusting motion, he sent a pair of silvery balls of energy from his outstretched palm into the sentry’s chest, knocking him over.